Keukenhof | Spring opening

 The Keukenhof windmill

 The windmill at the Keukenhof is more than a century old.
 It was built in Groningen in 1892, and was used to pump water out of a polder.
-In 1957, the Holland-America Line purchased the then unused mill, tore it down and donated it to the Keukenhof, where it was rebuilt.
+In 1957, the Holland-America Line purchased the out of use mill, tore it down and donated it to the Keukenhof, where it was rebuilt.